We have released a new post to reflect the changes in Moodle 4.x:

-By default, Moodle 2.0 doesn’t have the horizontal navigation menu enabled, so you need to follow the steps below to configure and enable it for your Moodle 2.0 site.
+By default, Moodle doesn’t have the horizontal navigation menu (Custom Menu) enabled, so you need to follow the steps below to configure and enable it for your Moodle site.

 Log into your Moodle site as an admin user, and navigate to the Theme settings option: Settings > Site administration > Appearance > Themes > Theme settings

-Through working with my clients, I realized that although the instructions provided by Moodle are informative and easy to understand, the real difficulty lies in finding the page locaton.
-So I’ve decided to make a list of the common Moodle page locations, so you can just copy and paste the ones you want to add to the form.
+Although the instructions provided by Moodle are informative and easy to understand, the real difficulty lies in finding the page location.
+Below is a list of the common Moodle page locations and you can just copy and paste the ones you want to add to the form.

-Note: I’m assuming that your Moodle installation is in your server’s root folder
+Note: the example below assumes that your Moodle installation is in your server’s root folder

 My Home | /my/ Courses | /course/index.php My private files | /user/files.php Calendar | /calendar/view.php Course search | /course/search.php View profile | /user/profile.php Edit profile | /user/editadvanced.php Change password | /login/change_password.php Messaging | /message/ Blog | /blog/ Tags | /tag/ Notes | /notes/ Login | /login/ Forgotten password | /login/forgot_password.php